yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 # Acknowledgments

-The authors would like to thank the following individuals who contributed ideas, feedback, and wording that shaped and formed the final specification: Henrik Kroll, Grese Hyseni.
+The authors would like to thank the following individuals who contributed ideas, feedback, and wording that shaped and formed the final specification: George Fletcher, Arndt Schwenkschuster, Henrik Kroll, Grese Hyseni.
 As well as the attendees of the OAuth Security Workshop 2025 session in which this topic was discussed for their ideas and feedback.

 # Document History